Intimacy Surrogacy is the missing piece in the world of sexual healing. But to talk about it, we need to set a historical context.

 However, I found I had some clients who, in response to touch, not matter how slow and safe I went, seemed to become more disconnected from their bodies.
 In experimenting with ways out of this, I gradually came back into connection with surrogacy.

-I found that by coming into relational contact with the client, allowing them to embrace or be in contact with me, or having them experimenting with how they wanted to be touched, or how they wanted to dance with me, changed everything.
+I found that by coming into relational contact with the client, allowing them to embrace or be in contact with me, or having them experimenting with how they wanted to be touched, or how they wanted to relate with me [through dancing, for example], changed everything.

 The intimacy opened up a space for desire.
 Relational desire, where it wasn’t what you were having done to you, or what you were doing to someone else, but what you were feeling, and what you were feeling together with the other person, me.
 Feeling with.

 I call this work intimacy coaching.
 There are boundaries to it.
-I don’t have sex with a client.
+I don’t sexually interact with a client.
 And that boundary is helpful, because it removes the idea that intimacy has an end point.
 Which leaves the client open to experiment with what they want in the present moment.

 [Return to HOME]